-A wall was built to separate one set of neighbours from the garden, which in turn created a wonderful and warm fabric for both to plant against.
-The textured rendering gives a tactile appearance to the walls and really come alive when the sun highlights the grains and specks of sand.
-I chose a blue colour on this and the back walls, contrasted by an ochre colour for the other 2 walls – in a sort of Yin and yang fashion.
-This eastern influence is woven through into this Mediterranean garden design where plants, colours and cultural references intertwine.
+A wall was built to separate one set of neighbours from the garden, which in turn created a wonderful and warm fabric for both to display pots against.
+The textured rendering gives a tactile appearance to the walls and really come alives when the sun highlights the grains and specks of sand.
+I chose a blue colour on this and the back walls, contrasted by an ochre colour for the other 2 walls.
 The long and narrow stepped path into the garden was decked in Western red cedar, which continues to create a sun deck by the line of pots.
 The cedar is contrasted in both colour and direction by the slim flags of white concrete.
 The white is continued in the cobbles covering the palm bed on the right - a contemporary mulch to mask the bare earth.

 The benches were built in concrete blocks and rendered, yet left hollow within to be able to keep lighting inside.
-Blue glass blocks were made part of the front elevation design for the lighting to glow through.
+Blue glass blocks were made part of the front elevation for the lighting to glow through.
 A sculpture provides a double focal point – one from the house towards the garden, the other from within the garden itself.
-3 groups of pots line the various walls.
-Box balls line the approach to the garden on the stepped path.
-Variegated Yucca give sharp contrast against the blue wall in tall vases and square egg pots line the sun deck against the ochre wall.
-These egg pots are used for seasonal displays and over the years I have planted them with different Mediterranean planting designs of Pride of Madeira (Echium candicans) Verbena bonariensis (in this photo) and recently Pseudopanax from New Zealand.
+Three groups of pots are displayed against the various walls, while Box balls line the approach to the garden on the stepped path.
+Variegated Yucca gives sharp contrast against the blue wall in tall vases and square egg pots line the sun deck against the ochre wall.
+These pots are used for seasonal displays and over the years I have used them with Pride of Madeira (Echium candicans) Verbena bonariensis and Pseudopanax from New Zealand.

 Similar projects: Clapham garden | Hampstead garden | Saffron Walden garden | Sandbanks courtyard garden